Here’s an overview of what you can do to fix fines.

 Ask the issuing agency to change or cancel your fine.

-You can apply to have your Warrant or Enforcement order cancelled.
-This is called a 'revocation'.
+You can apply to have enforcement of your fines cancelled.
+This is called 'enforcement review'.

 The court may cancel or reduce your fine.
 Alternatively, they may increase your penalty.